 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Tim Nash and the DDSL is Andrew Whitick.
+The DSL is Tim Nash and the DDSLs are Andrew Whittick and Keren Groom.
 There is a nominated safeguarding governor, Angela Wright, who will take leadership responsibility for safeguarding.
 The Chair of Governors, Angela Wright, will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2024 including informing shortlisted candidates that online searches will be carried out.